feint-lang/feint/README.md

 - Everything is an object of some type
 - Lexical scoping
-- Everything is an expression
+- Almost everything is an expression
 - Significant whitespace (by default, but maybe consider `{...}` blocks for certain special cases like passing functions)
 - No this/self on methods but this/self is required to access attributes